-- Students maintain an on-going schedule of reviewing the core reading/viewing list.
-The Academic Program Coordinator enrolls the student in 7998 MFA Comprehensive Examination under the contact advisor for the first Spring semester in recognition of this work. - Students enroll in an HTL course and completes a major research paper by the end of their third semester.
-At registration meetings, students learn which courses have the appropriate assignment to meet this requirement. - Students follow the instructor's course timetable for completion of the paper, and are urged to draw from resources within the course, as well as from the core reading/viewing list. - If the final grade on the paper is below an 83, the student is required to enroll in an additional HTL course, beyond the two that are required.
-Another research paper is not required to be passed, but the additional course work is necessary to increase the comprehensive understanding of the field. - It is strongly recommended that students complete the paper in their first year.
+- Students maintain an on-going schedule of reviewing the reading/viewing list.
+The Academic Program Coordinator enrolls the student in 7998 MFA Comprehensive Examination under the contact advisor during the first year in recognition of this work. - Students enroll in an HTL course and completes a major research paper by the end of their third semester.
+At registration meetings, students learn which courses have the appropriate assignment to meet this requirement. - Students follow the instructor's course timetable for completion of the paper, and are urged to draw from resources within the course, as well as from the reading/viewing list.

-- The student demonstrates broad knowledge of history, theory and practices in dance, with specific topics in relation to the course they are enrolled in. - Generally, the instructor requires the paper to be 10-15 pages, exclusive of the bibliographic section. - The student uses Chicago Author Date Style, and carefully proofreads.
+- If the final grade on the paper is below an 83 according to the MFA Comprehensive Examination Research Paper rubric, the student is required to attempt the Research Paper in a second HTL course. - If the second Research Paper is graded below an 83 according to the Research Paper rubric, the student must enroll in a third HTL course, beyond the two that are required.
+While another Research Paper is not required, the additional course work is necessary to increase the comprehensive understanding of the field. - It is strongly recommended that students complete the paper in their first year.

-- Successful completion includes the ability to: - o State, clearly define and develop a response, which pertains to a premise - o Bring breadth of knowledge to the response - Integrate and apply information - o Appropriately draw upon and cite sources and resources - o Organize thoughts and communicate them clearly in writing
+- The student demonstrates broad knowledge of history, theory and practices in dance, with specific topics in relation to the course they are enrolled in. - Generally, the instructor requires the paper to be 10-15 pages, exclusive of the bibliographic section. - The student uses Chicago Author Date Style, and carefully proofreads. - Successful completion includes the ability to: - State, clearly define and develop a response, which pertains to a premise - Bring breadth of knowledge to the response - Integrate and apply information - Appropriately draw upon and cite sources and resources - o Organize thoughts and communicate them clearly in writing

-- The instructor of the HTL course is the sole evaluator of the research paper. - A sample rubric is in Appendix A - If the paper is submitted after the due date or not at all, or if the grade falls below an 83%, it is an automatic unsatisfactory, and the student must continue with a total of 3 HTL courses. - The rubrics and faculty notes (if any) for all examination responses are uploaded to GradCentral by the Academic Program Coordinator when complete.
+- The instructor of the HTL course is the sole evaluator of the research paper. - A sample rubric is in Appendix A - No rewrite is necessary but the faculty instructor may work with the student in a "draft" and "final" paper context. - If the paper is submitted after the due date or not at all, or if the grade falls below an 83%, it is an automatic unsatisfactory.
+If it is the second Research Paper, the student must continue with a total of three HTL courses. - The Research Paper, rubric, and faculty notes (if any) for all examination responses are uploaded to GradCentral by the Academic Program Coordinator when complete.

-III.7.2 - Comprehensive Examination Component 2: Field Review
+III.7.2 - COMPREHENSIVE EXAMINATION COMPONENT 2: FIELD REVIEW